 1. Senior Housing Is Going to Start Looking More Like Regular Housing

 The classic concept of a senior housing area has been the idea of a quiet, out of the way place for seniors to enjoy their time in peace.
 However, that perception is changing.
 For those who have the money to spend, look out for more senior housing options in urban areas and spots with cultural connections.
 Part of this stems from the desire to compromise with the amenities a proper facility has along with the same cultural fabric of a community.
-Some elements of these include:
+Some elements of these a healthcare writer have covered include:

 - Access to arts and cultural attractions